Alfresco/alfresco-ng2-components/docs/core/login.component.md

 ![Login component](../docassets/images/sso-login.png)

-Note if the silentLogin property in the oauth2 configuration is true will not be possible to show the login page. with silentLogin true the application is automatically redirect to the authorization server when is not logged-in
+Note that if the `silentLogin property` in the `oauth2` configuration is set to true then the login page will not be shown.
+Instead, the application will redirect automatically to the authorization server when the user is not logged-in

-Note that if you do not call `event.preventDefault()` then the default behaviour will execute _after_ your custom code has completed.

 ## See Also